gundaji143/analog-clock/README.md

 # analog-clock
-This an analog clock made using html, css and javascript.
+This is an analog clock made using html, css and javascript.